5 Ways to Lose Your Lien Rights

 After the owner files a complaint for an order to show cause, the clerk of court will issue a summons to the contractor to show cause within 20 days.
 This summons will require the contractor to justify why the lien should not be enforced.
 If the owner files a notice of contest of lien, the contractor must file suit to enforce the lien within 60 days of notification.

 The State of Florida has established that contractors, subcontractors, material suppliers, equipment rental companies, laborers and professionals have lien rights.
 With that being said, if a construction professional is not properly licensed, they are forbidden from filing a lien in the State of Florida.
 It is important for contractors to meet the necessary license requirements in order to protect their lien rights.
-If you are a unlicensed contractor, we urge you to contact a Sarasota construction attorney from Trent Cotney, P.A. as soon as possible.
+If you are a unlicensed contractor, we urge you to contact a Sarasota construction attorney from Cotney Construction Law as soon as possible.
 If you are not properly licensed, you have no lien rights.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.